 A team lead should be in control of his voice, so that the team member doesn’t feel like he’s being bossed upon.

 As a team member, you must follow a closed loop communication to prevent errors in following orders.
 When a team lead orders you to “load 1mg of adrenaline”, you should respond by saying “am loading 1mg of adrenaline”.

 What if you think the team lead gave a wrong dosage and you know the right dose?
 You may correct a colleague politely.

 When you hear your lead say “Give 0.5mg of epinephrine” during a cardiac arrest, you may correct the lead saying “I have heard an order of 0.5mg of epinephrine but i think the correct dose is 1mg.”
 And the lead may respond by saying “Thank you, you are correct”.
 This is sharing knowledge/ constructive criticism.

-If you are a team member and you notice another member not doing his role effectively, you may tell him to correct.
+If you are a team member and you notice another member not doing his role effectively, you may suggest him to correct.

 Say if someone’s compressions are slow, you may tell them “Let’s maintain a rate of 100-120/min”.

 – Do not push a colleague and do his role as your colleague is not doing it well.